H33Tx/KEngine/README.txt

 PHP 5.3 to 7.4, 8.x is not supported.

 # Installation
+Rename `ex.config.php` to `config.php` and edit it to your likings.
 You need to install required node_modules.
 Do so with `npm install` or download `node_modules.zip` in the "releases"-tab.